Boiga69/Boiga69/README.md

 👋 Hi, I'm Boiga

 I'm an aspiring Penetration Tester and Cybersecurity Analyst currently on my journey to mastering offensive security techniques.
 I'm building hands-on experience through Hack The Box (HTB), TryHackMe (THM), and OverTheWire challenges to develop my skills in ethical hacking and security testing.
+Further including OSINT techniques.

 When I’m not learning cybersecurity, I’m a wildlife photographer.
 I believe in the power of technology to protect wildlife, and I’m working to combine my passion for both cybersecurity and wildlife conservation.